 At the beginning of your retention phase, you’ll wear your retainer for 24 hours, throughout the day and night.

-When your braces or Invisalign treatment is coming to an end, we’ll help you prepare for your retention phase!
-We’ll tell you how to wear your retainer, how frequently to wear it, and when you can start wearing it at night only.
+We’ll show you how to wear your retainer, tell you how frequently to wear it, and let you know when you can start wearing it at night only.

 There are different types of retainers, including fixed retainers and removable retainers.